Anene018/Anene018/README.md

-- 👋 Hi, I’m @Anene018
+- 👋 Hi, I’m Nnamdi
 - 👀 I’m interested in ...web design and data science
-- 🌱 I’m currently learning ...django
+- 🌱 I’m currently learning java , javascript and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me anenemaidohemmanuel@gmail.com

 <!---
 Anene018/Anene018 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.